+SOCI 2300 (3).
+SOCIAL PROBLEMS.
 Examines social problems within the contexts of their particular societies and cultures; how a social problem is defined; and how solutions are shaped by politics, corporations, media interests, and social movements.
-Prerequisites: Junior or senior standing; C- or better in SOCI 2377, 3377; markets and culture majors only.
+Prerequisite: First-year, sophomore, or junior standing only.